 Frequently Asked Questions (FAQ)

-How can I check the status of a background check?
+How can I speed up my background check?

-What information is typically required for a background check?
+What information is typically included in a background check?

 Conclusion